CancerRxGene/gdsctools/doc/anova_parttwo.rst

 Here are some rules applied:

-- Feature factor is always included by definition
+- Feature factor is always included by definition and in last position
 - MSI and Media are included by default if found in the genomic feature data set.
 Note, however than one can exclude these factors using the :attr:`settings`.